jayllo-c/tp/docs/DeveloperGuide.md

 ##### Design Considerations

 We designed the `clear` command to clear all persons and exams from their respective lists to provide users with a quick and easy way to reset the application to its initial state.
-This is useful for users who want to start over or clear the address book for a fresh start.
+This is useful for users who want to start over or clear the application for a fresh start.

 <div id="list"></div>